Brampton College

-Brampton College, London is a co-educational private day school for students aged between 15 and 19 years, specialising in A levels.
+Brampton College, London is a co-educational private sixth form college for students aged between 15 and 19 years, specialising in A levels and GCSEs.
 Founded in 1989 in Golders Green, it has been located in a period building in Hendon since 1998.
-In 2012, the college had 263 students.
+The college has between 220 and 240 students.

 College buildings

 The college is based in a period building on Lodge Road, Hendon, and a separate building known as 'the annex', It comprises 32 classrooms, including three science laboratories, and a library, study hall, art studio and offices.
-The college makes use of the indoor and outdoor sports facilities of a nearby school and sports centre.
+The college makes use of the indoor and outdoor sports facilities.

 Academics

-Brampton College offers the following subjects at A Level – Biology, Chemistry, Physics, Mathematics, Further Mathematics, Computer Science, Art, Photography, English, Religious Studies, French, Spanish, Italian, German, Latin, Classics, Economics, Business Studies, Psychology, Government & Politics, Sociology, Law, and Geography.
+Brampton College offers a breadth of subjects at A Level and GCSE, including Biology, Chemistry, Physics, Mathematics, Further Mathematics, Computer Science, Art, Photography, English, Film Studies, Religious Studies, French, Spanish, Italian, German, Latin, Classics, Economics, Business Studies, Psychology, Government & Politics, Sociology, Law, and Geography.
 A particular characteristic of the curriculum is flexibility: students are allowed to take a mixture of one-year, two-year and GCSE courses.

-Results from the Department of Education results for Brampton College indicate the percentage of students receiving 3 A Levels at grades AAB or higher (in 2 subjects) was 28%, much higher than the average in England of 15%.